willisman31/willisman31/README.md

 Hi, I’m @willisman31

-I’m interested in information security and machine learning I’m currently learning machine learning in fast.ai's AI for coders course
+I’m interested in information security and machine learning

+I’m currently learning machine learning in [fast.ai](https://course.fast.ai/)'s deep learning for coders course

 <!---
 willisman31/willisman31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.